numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 |coco_problem_final_target_hit|_ returns 1. [#]_ This saves CPU cycles without
 affecting the performance assessment, because there is no target left to hit.

-.. [#] In the single objective case care should be taken to apply termination conditions that allow to hit the final target on the most basic functions, like the sphere function :math:`f_1`, that is on the problems 0, 360, 720, 1080, 1440, and 1800 of the ``bbob`` suite.

-.. [#] The COCO_ platform provides example code to implement independent restarts.
+.. [#] The COCO_ platform provides example code implementing independent restarts.

-.. [#] Therefore we call the experimental approach budget-free.

 .. [#] Algorithms are only comparable up to the smallest budget given to any of them.